The Beach Boys Today! is the eighth studio album by The Beach Boys, released in 1965.

 Do You Wanna Trope?

-- Album Filler: "Bull Sessions With The 'Big Daddy'", quite notoriously.
-It is a spoken-word comedy track that hasn't exactly aged well.
+- Album Filler: "Bull Session with the 'Big Daddy'", quite notoriously.
+It's a spoken-word track that hasn't exactly aged well.

 - Alliterative Title: "Dance, Dance, Dance".

-- Bookends: Dennis sings both the first and last song on the album, not counting "Bull Sessions".
+- Book Ends: Dennis sings both the first and last song on the album, not counting "Bull Session".

 - Cover Version: "Do You Wanna Dance?" is a Bobby Freeman cover, and "I'm So Young" was originally by The Students.

-- Covers Always Lie: The list of songs on the cover trails off into "...plus three more great songs written by Brian Wilson".
-The songs thus omitted are "I'm So Young", "In the Back of My Mind" and "Bull Sessions with the 'Big Daddy'".
-Of these three, only "In the Back of My Mind" was written by Brian Wilson.
-"I'm So Young" is a cover and "Bull Sessions" is a spoken word track, even though Brian is credited as one of the "songwriters".
+- Covers Always Lie: The list of songs on the front cover trails off into "...plus three more great new songs written by Brian Wilson".
+The three unnamed songs are "I'm So Young", "In the Back of My Mind", and "Bull Session with the 'Big Daddy'".
+Of these, only "In the Back of My Mind" was written by Brian Wilson.
+"I'm So Young" is a cover and "Bull Session" is a spoken word track, even though Brian is credited as one of the "songwriters".